astynabilah/IDX_DE_Project/README.md

 # Data Engineer Project - ID/X Partners
-This repository contains the implementation of Data Warehouse and ETL using Talend Cloud Management Studio
+This repository contains the implementation of Data Warehouse and ETL using Talend Cloud Management Studio.
+This project is a part of Project-Based-Internship program at id/x partners.

 ## Tech Stack
 - **Talend Cloud Studio** → ETL Process